 - You Can’t Cure MY Fear by Shoving Cookies at Me!
 (DS/CC of human with a phobia)

-- Socializing a Former Feral Dog (DS/CC of dog with fear of humans)
+- Socializing a Former Feral Dog (DS/CC of a dog with a fear of humans)

 - Stinky Stuff on my Back!
 DS/CC for Flea Treatment (DS/CC for approaching and doing husbandry tasks to a dog)